NordicSemiconductor/asset-tracker-cloud-docs/saga/_sources/docs/devices/FlashingCertificate/CLI.rst.txt

     node cli flash "<imei>"
     # default secTag is 42
-    # pass --help to see additional options, e.g. pass how to use a different secTag
+    # pass --help to see additional options, e.g. how to use a different secTag

 Provisioning of the certificate using CLI also results in the following actions: